 - How might you create the impression of committing these behaviors?
 Are your actions and words aligned? - Do you permit these behaviors in others?
 Are you being judged for the behaviors of those around you, more so than for your own?
 How does this behavior flourish on your team and what can you do about it? - If there are prejudices or grievances that you feel may be at play, consider what you can do to mitigate and ameliorate that problem. - If you feel there may be political maneuvering or rivalry at play, how can you stay effective and influential, even with your rivals? - If you feel your intentions differ from the behavior that others perceive, consider possible root causes: Is it something that happens under stress?
 A lack of skills?
 The result of holding high standards?
 Disliking conflict or direct confrontation?
 Being too busy and unavailable?
-Discuss with your coach, mentor, or manage possible root causes underlying the score.
+Discuss with your coach, mentor, or manager possible root causes underlying the score.

-Notes: Look for a connection b etween your Personal Pov ver scores and the Power Pers spective score. o you see a connection behavior?
-Notes: etween your Personal Pov wer and how others rate you t hat sheds light on your 11000 ) Finally, summarize you r insights in this chart befo ore going onto the next section 1 : Possible strengths that underlie it: How do I make this impression?
-Other root causes to consider: Power Perspective scale to consider:
+6) Look score.

+Do : you see a a connectio n between your l Personal Power and l how others rate you that s sheds light on y your beha avior?

+7) Finally, briefly summarize your insights before going onto the next section:

+Power Perspective scale to consider:

+Possible strengths that underlie it:

+How do I make this impression?

+Other root causes to consider: